 So what are plugins?

-From allowing others to share your content to helping your visitors navigate your site easier, they make things easier.
+From allowing others to share your content to help your visitors navigate your site more easily, they make things easier.

-With the thousands of plugins offered in WordPress alone, which ones do you really need?
+With the thousands of plugins offered in WordPress alone, which ones do you need?

 Well, I have put together some that I use and some that I think you should use, so pick and choose wisely.